Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Michigan trucking operations context Driver recruiting systems Fleet recruiting visibility Driver communication and follow up Equipment utilization pressure

-How CDL Driver Recruiting Actually Works
+How Driver Acquisition Actually Works

-A Visible Driver Recruiting Pipeline
+A Visible Driver Acquisition Pipeline

 1. Driver Profile